1820 United States presidential election: Missouri Compromise and Virginia

 Unexpected opposition to Monroe came from his very own state of Virginia.
 In February 1820, when the Virginia legislative caucus met to nominate presidential electors just as the Missouri Compromise was being finalized, it was clear that Monroe would not veto the compromise as it was seen as the only peaceful solution to the slavery issue within the Union.
 However, while Northern moderates urged Monroe to accept the compromise, Virginia Democratic-Republicans, led by the Richmond Enquirer, demanded that the South resist any restrictions on slavery in Missouri or other territories.
 As such, the Virginia caucus was dismayed to hear rumors that Monroe supported a compromise allowing slavery in Missouri but prohibiting it in the Louisiana Territory above the Parallel 36°30′ north.
 Angered, the caucus adjourned without making nominations.
-Virginians, including Henry St. George Tucker, wrote furious letters to Washington, condemning the compromise and expressing their unwillingness to support Monroe if it meant sacrificing Southern rights.
+Virginians, including Henry St. George Tucker, wrote furious letters to Washington, condemning the compromise and expressing their unwillingness to support Monroe if it meant sacrificing Southern rights (i.e. slavery).
 Monroe, usually mild-mannered, grew indignant at these criticisms.
 He wrote to his son-in-law, George Hay, emphasizing that principles were more important than expediency and suggesting that if the legislators preferred another candidate, they should say so.
 Instead, the caucus reconvened on February 17 and nominated Monroe supporters for the electoral college, likely realizing their earlier mistake.
 Hay selectively shared favorable letters from Monroe with the caucus, hinting at a possible compromise.
 Eventually, Monroe approved the Missouri Compromise, despite earlier considering a veto.